 Sometimes, by the time you’ve made a salad and a cake; found a flat spot to roll out your blanket; served the food; cleaned up; dropped your rubbish in the bin; and washed your plates at home, picnics can seem like a lot more effort than they’re worth.
 But it doesn’t have to be that way.

-To make your next picnic as carefree as possible, Broadsheet spoke to a couple of experts on minimum-fuss park eating: Alex Elliott-Howery of Sydney’s Cornersmith cafe and drinks expert Mike Bennie, who writes our Unwined column and co-owns one of the country’s best bottle shops, P&V Wine & Liquor Merchants.
-Follow their advice and your picnics will be 100 per cent fun (not a chore).
+To make your next picnic as carefree as possible, Broadsheet spoke to a couple of experts on minimum-fuss park eating: Alex Elliott-Howery of Sydney’s Cornersmith cafe and drinks expert Mike Bennie, who co-owns one of the country’s best bottle shops, P&V Wine & Liquor Merchants.
+Follow their advice and your picnics will be 100 per cent fun (and not a chore).